Application Reference Materials

 All submissions, whether or not they are selected for a grant, will be featured in our LA2050 Ideas Hub.
 The Ideas Hub is a searchable database of the 2,500+ proposals for a better LA crowdsourced over the previous nine cycles of the LA2050 Grants Challenge.

 What is the LA2050 Grants Challenge?

 The LA2050 Grants Challenge is an open call for ideas to make Los Angeles the best place to learn, create, play, connect, and live.
-A total of $1 million will be awarded among 15 organizations to implement their ideas to address the issues that Angelenos care most about.
-Additional grants will also be awarded from this year's Funding Partners, including the Conrad N. Hilton Foundation, Snap Foundation, John N. Calley Foundation, Annenberg Foundation, Elbaz Family Foundation, and others.
+A total of $1 million will be awarded to 15 organizations to implement their ideas to address the issues that Angelenos care most about.
+Additional grants will also be awarded from this year's Funding Partners, including the Conrad N. Hilton Foundation, Los Angeles Dodgers Foundation, Snap Foundation, John N. Calley Foundation, Annenberg Foundation, Elbaz Family Foundation, and others.